10 children benefit from life-saving heart surgeries

 “It justifies the investment in terms of lives saved and expertise on the island not only of locals, but regionally.
 We continue to value our partners who are involved,” he added.

-Chief executive officer of Chain of Hope Emma Scanlan said that the team not only performs surgeries but also provides training to develop local skills.
+Emma Scanlan, chief executive officer, Chain of Hope, said that the team not only performs surgeries but also provides training to develop local skills.

-Paediatric cardiologist at the Bustamante Hospital for Children Dr Sharone Forrester, told JIS News the annual surgical mission is very valuable to patients and doctors alike.
+Paediatric cardiologist at the Bustamante Hospital for Children Dr Sharone Forrester said the annual surgical mission is very valuable to patients and doctors alike.

 “This partnership is beneficial to our patients because we do have quite a few patients who are waiting for surgeries.
 Whenever we have these mission teams that come here, we can get to do more cases over a shorter period of time and help with the backlog of patients waiting for surgery,” she noted.